-In subsection 1.2 we considered the case with k=2 where $T_1, T_2$ are, respectively, the time of critical failure of a component and the potential time of a PM.
+In subsection 1.2 we considered the case with k = 2 where T_1, T_2 are, respectively, the time of critical failure of a component and the potential time of a PM.
 Cooke [7], [9] introduced the notion of random signs censoring which is tailored for such cases.
-In our notation the PM-time $T_2$ is called a random signs censoring of the failure time $T_1$ if the event $\{T_2 < T_1\}$ is stochastically independent of $T_1$ .
-Thus, random signs censoring means that the event that the failure of the component is preceded by PM, is not influenced by the time $T_1$ at which the component fails or would have failed without PM.
+In our notation the PM-time T_2 is called a random signs censoring of the failure time T_1 if the event $\{T_2 < T_1\}$ is stochastically independent of T_1 .
+Thus, random signs censoring means that the event that the failure of the component is preceded by PM, is not influenced by the time T_1 at which the component fails or would have failed without PM.
 The idea is that the component emits some kind of signal before failure, and that this signal is discovered with a probability which does not depend on the age of the component.
-Moreover, random signs censoring implies identifiability of the distribution of $T_1$ .
+The interesting fact is that random signs censoring implies identifiability of the distribution of T_1 .

-Lindqvist, Støve and Langseth [21] suggested a model called the repair alert model for describing the joint behavior of failure times $T_1$ and PM-times $T_2$ .
+Lindqvist, Støve and Langseth [21] suggested a model called the repair alert model for describing the joint behavior of failure times T_1 and PM-times T_2 .
 This model is a special case of random signs censoring obtained by introducing a repair alert function which describes the "alertness" of the maintenance crew as a function of time.